The 20 Best Multicentric Reticulohistiocytosis Doctors Near Me in Arizona, US

 Offers Telehealth

-Allison Rosenthal is a Hematologist Oncology specialist and a Hematologist in Phoenix, Arizona.
+Allison Rosenthal is a Hematologist and an Oncologist in Phoenix, Arizona.
 Dr. Rosenthal has been practicing medicine for over 17 years and is rated as an Experienced provider by MediFind in the treatment of Multicentric Reticulohistiocytosis.
-Her top areas of expertise are Non-Hodgkin Lymphoma, B-Cell Lymphoma, Diffuse Large B-Cell Lymphoma (DLBCL), Bone Marrow Transplant, and Bone Marrow Aspiration.
+Her top areas of expertise are Non-Hodgkin Lymphoma, Diffuse Large B-Cell Lymphoma (DLBCL), B-Cell Lymphoma, Bone Marrow Transplant, and Bone Marrow Aspiration.

 Experienced in Multicentric Reticulohistiocytosis